sherrymax/aps-examples/aps-analytics-kibana-elasticsearch/readme.md

 ## Configuration Steps
 ### 1. Launch an EC2 Instance from an AMI Image
-Orca users has to use following AMI Image to lanuch an instance
+Orca users has to use following AMI Image to lanuch an instance.
 ```
 AMI Name : jwhyte_orca_3.2.2
 AMI Id : ami-0617702d4f0917a5a
 ```

 ### 2. Login to Okta and Start containers
-Orca users has to use following AMI Image to lanuch an instance
+Orca users has to login after instance is launched.
 ```
 ./orca.py login okta
 ./orca.py start